History of plant breeding: Green revolution

 In 1908, George Harrison Shull described heterosis, also known as hybrid vigor.
 Heterosis describes the tendency of the progeny of a specific cross to outperform both parents.
 The detection of the usefulness of heterosis for plant breeding has led to the development of inbred lines that reveal a heterotic yield advantage when they are crossed.
 Maize was the first species where heterosis was widely used to produce hybrids.

 By the 1920s, statistical methods were developed to analyze gene action and distinguish heritable variation from variation caused by environment.
 In 1933 another important breeding technique, cytoplasmic male sterility (CMS), developed in maize, was described by Marcus Morton Rhoades.
 CMS is a maternally inherited trait that makes the plant produce sterile pollen.
 This enables the production of hybrids without the need for labor-intensive detasseling.

-These early breeding techniques resulted in large yield increase in the United States in the early 20th century.
+These early breeding techniques resulted in large yield increases in the United States in the early 20th century.
 Similar yield increases were not produced elsewhere until after World War II, the Green Revolution increased crop production in the developing world in the 1960s.
 This remarkable improvement was based on three essential crops.
 First came the development of hybrid maize, then high-yielding and input-responsive "semi-dwarf wheat" (for which the CIMMYT breeder N.E.
 Borlaug received the Nobel prize for peace in 1970), and third came high-yielding "short statured rice" cultivars.
 Similarly notable improvements were achieved in other crops like sorghum and alfalfa.

 Molecular genetics and bio-revolution

 Intensive research in molecular genetics has led to the development of recombinant DNA technology (popularly called genetic engineering).
 Advancement in biotechnological techniques has opened many possibilities for breeding crops.
-Thus, while mendelian genetics allowed plant breeders to perform genetic transformations in a few crops, molecular genetics has provided the key to both the manipulation of the internal genetic structure, and the "crafting" of new cultivars according to a pre-determined plan.
+Thus, while Mendelian genetics allowed plant breeders to perform genetic transformations in a few crops, molecular genetics has provided the key to both the manipulation of the internal genetic structure, and the "crafting" of new cultivars according to a pre-determined plan.